Klastic/tpa-cli/readme.md

 <!--[![Build Status]()]()
 [![Coverage Status]()]()-->

-If you are in need of a CLI tool for PIN Based Authorization for your twitter app you are in luck.
+If you are in need of a CLI tool for PIN-based authorization for your twitter app this package is for you.
 With a few quick commands, you will be able to get a Token Key and Token Secret for your app to ack on behalf of the user.

 ## Install